Hkrish098/NEXORA-DIGITAL-SENSIOBOT/README.md

 ### 5. **Knowledge Graph Integration**
 * **What:** The ultimate upgrade.
 Instead of storing data as unstructured text chunks, use an LLM to parse all documents into a structured knowledge graph of entities and relationships (e.g., `(LumiGlow Bulb) -[has lifespan of]-> (25,000 hours)`).
 * **Why:** This allows for much more complex, multi-hop queries that standard RAG struggles with, such as "Compare the warranty periods and lifespans of all smart light products."

+### for mac ##
+to run the requiements if facing error download manually "pip install streamlit streamlit-chat langchain langchain-community langchain-google-genai langchain-chroma sentence-transformers rank-bm25 python-dotenv pandas"

+and the run :python scripts/ingest.py
+### if face an error for above line
+install :  pip install langchain_huggingface
+then run :  python scripts/ingest.py